isamplesorg/metadata/README.md

 First you'll build the image:
 `docker build -t isamples_linkml .`

-Then running it will open a bash shell:
+Then, running it will open a bash shell opened to `/work`, which is the Docker container volume representing the iSamples metadata repository:
-`docker run -a stdin -a stdout -i -t isamples_linkml`
+``docker run -a stdin -a stdout -i -t -v `pwd`:/work isamples_linkml``

 Then use the following commands to generate LinkML:
 * Command 1